spalmer0/trivia-app/README.md

 - Compete against others
 - Choose category
 - Win if user gets x answers correct in a row
+- if card is clicked change the color so it doesn't get selected multiple times

 ## API Reference
 This app uses the Open Trivia DB: https://opentdb.com/api_config.php